learn-academy-2022-bravo/week-2-assessment-dustin-oz/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Class Inheritance:
+1. Class Inheritance: When a class inherits all the methods from another class

-2. React:
+2. React: A free and open-source front-end JavaScript library for building user interfaces based on UI components.

-3. React state:
+3. React state: A built-in React object that is used to contain data or information about the component.
+A component's state can change over time; whenever it changes, the component re-renders.

-4. React lifecycle methods:
+4. React lifecycle methods: Some lifecycle methods are componentDidMount(), constructor(), componentDidUpdate() and more..

-5. DOM:
+5. DOM: Stands for: The Document Object Model - the data representation of the objects on the web.
+The DOM is essentially everything you see on a web page.